probins/map-make/README.md

 Because this software is based on new language features like modules, it will not work in old browsers such as IE.

 ## Future plans
 See issues.

 ## Contributions
 are welcome, as are all good ideas on how this can be developed further.

 ## Release process
 Code is loaded from a release tag.
 As mentioned above, which release tag to use is defined in `initloader.js`.
 So:
 - changes can be committed and pushed to Github without affecting the loaded code
 - for new release, add a new tag (`git tag n.n.n`) and `git push --tags`
-- change `initloader.js` to use new tag/release; when pushed to Github, this release will be used
+- change `initloader.js` to use new tag/release; when pushed to Github, this release will be used once jsDelivr's cache has cleared.